 Factors Influencing the Jacksonville Real Estate Market

-Several key drivers are shaping the performance and direction of the Jacksonville housing market in 2025.
-These include economic fundamentals, demographic shifts, housing supply levels, and macroeconomic factors such as interest rates.
+A handful of key drivers are shaping the performance and direction of the Jacksonville housing market in 2026.
+These include economic fundamentals, demographic shifts, housing supply levels, and macroeconomic forces like interest rates that are playing out across every major market right now.

 • Job Market and Economic Growth: Jacksonville’s economy continues to expand, anchored by its strong presence in healthcare, logistics, fintech, and military operations.
 Major employers such as Mayo Clinic, CSX, Bank of America, and the Naval Air Station Jacksonville provide job stability and economic momentum.
 In Q1 2025, Jacksonville’s unemployment rate is below 3.5%, outperforming the national average.
 As job opportunities increase, so does demand for both owner-occupied and rental housing, particularly near major employment corridors.